Buddhism in Uzbekistan

 Buddhism is practiced by about 0.2% of the population of Uzbekistan, according to the US State Department's International Religious Freedom Report 2004.
 Most are ethnic Koreans.
 Officially only one Buddhist denomination is registered in Uzbekistan, also there is a Buddhist temple in Tashkent.

-Since 1991, the temple is called "Jaeunsa" ("Compassion"), belonged to the Korea Buddhist Jogye Order.
+Since 1991, the temple is called "Jaeunsa" ("Compassion"), belonging to the Korea Buddhist Jogye Order.
 The temple is located on the outskirts of Tashkent and is the only functioning Buddhist temple in Uzbekistan.